ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-tree_demo.md

 ![example tree from Wikipedia](http://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/NewickExample.svg/500px-NewickExample.svg.png)

 A typical tree may have a number of nodes, branches (edges) & tip (leaf) labels.
 Branches may or may not have specific lengths which if present can be useful information to capture & reuse.

+For real examples of published phylogenetic tree figures (and the vast variety of ways in which they can be depcited) see the PLOS ONE phylogeny figure collection on Flickr: www.bit.ly/PLOStrees